Astronomers have discovered a large number of previously unknown regions in the Milky Way where massive stars are being formed.

 The star-forming H II regions are sites where hydrogen atoms are stripped of their electrons by intense radiation from young stars.

-With the help of infrared and radio telescope Spitzer Space, the researchers traced these regions which remain hidden due to gas and dust clouds around the Milky Way, NASA's Jet Propulsion Laboratory (JPL) said Wednesday.
+With the helo of infrared and radio telescopes Spitzer Space, the researchers traced these regions which remain hidden due to gas and dust clouds around the Milky Way, NASA’s Jet Propulsion Laboratory (JPL) said Wednesday.

 “We found our targets by using the results of infrared surveys done with NASA’s Spitzer Space Telescope and of surveys done with the National Science Foundation’s Very Large Array radio telescope,” said astronomer Loren Anderson who worked on the project.